sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/05recurrent_downtimes.rst

 * The **Name** and **Description** fields serve to give a name and describe the recurrent downtime period.
 * The **Enable** field serves to enable or disable the downtime period.
-* The **Period** field serves to define one or more periods of recurrent Downtime periods.
-To add a period, click on the symbol .
+* The **Periods** field serves to define one or more periods of recurrent downtime periods.
+To add a period, click on the symbol.

 It is possible to choose three types of period: